 Nevertheless, associate the right bacteriophage to a bacteria is a major challenge in clinic applications.
 Current solutions to discover which phage attacks a specific bacteria are performed in the lab by trial and error using cultures of the phage and bacteria in Petri dishes.
 This method have the following main drawbacks:

-Our company Phages4A (Phages For All) has developed a unique workflow (including data selection, curation, feature selection and modeling) able to predict in an in-silico way the phage or phages that can specifically infect and kill a bacteria.
+Our company Phages4A (Phages For All) is developing a unique workflow (including data selection, curation, feature selection and modeling) able to predict in an in-silico way the phage or phages that can specifically infect and kill a bacteria.
 Our technology harnesses the genome of phages and bacteria and relies on bacterial-phage interaction data to train artificial intelligence algorithms.
 The models thus developed make it possible to select the phage that can specifically infect and kill a given bacteria.
 Our predictions will help to create custom bacteriophage cocktails to treat patients with bacterial infections.
 With our solution, it will no longer be necessary to wait for a laboratory to test all possible phages.